HotCakeX/Harden-Windows-Security/Wiki posts/PowerShell/Basic PowerShell tricks and notes Part 2.md

 <br>

-## How to display all environment variables and their values in PowerShell
+## How to Display All Environment Variables and Their Values in Powershell

 ```powershell
 gci env: